emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 I’m reachable through social media with the name @JNOSPR, and my website can be found at [**www.jnospr.com**](https://www.jnospr.com/).&nbsp;

+I would like to thank Jennifer for joining us today.
 If you have any questions about real estate, feel free to reach out to Buying Selling Houston.
 We’d be glad to answer any of your questions or offer help as we can.